-Although Advus is continually reviewing the benefits and services of several custodians for our Clients, we normally undertake a comprehensive custodial review every few years, whereby we meet with the top custodial candidates and receive formal proposals from each of them.
+Although Advus is continually reviewing the benefits and services of several custodians for our Clients, we normally undertake a comprehensive custodial review every few years.
 Through our most recent due diligence, Fidelity was chosen to be the recommended custodian for our private wealth Clients.

-401(k) Plans, Pension Plans, Profit Sharing Plans and other Employee Benefit Plans selecting the most appropriate recordkeeping platform for their plan.
+401(k) Plans, Pension Plans, Profit Sharing Plans and other Employee Benefit Plans various recordkeeping vendors and platforms, provides cost comparisons, and assists the Client in selecting the most appropriate recordkeeping platform for their plan.